 “I hate you!”
 I screamed to none other than Damon Blake, the guy I’d loathed since the fourth grade.

 He scoffed “I wouldn’t want it any other way.”

 I rolled my eyes and stormed away without another word.
 I had to get away from that jerk before I ripped his head off and fed it to a dog.
 He wasn’t worth the criminal record I’d get from that.

 I barely knew he existed until one day in elementary school, after I kissed Dylan Russo on the cheek for giving me a flower, Damon came up to us and asked Dylan why he was hanging out with such an ugly girl.

 Being the immature fourth grader I was, I ended up stomping on his foot and stating that he was more ugly than me.

 From that point on we were sworn enemies and everyone knew it.
 We competed with each other every chance we got, and constantly picked on each other about anything from bad hair days to the colour of shirt we were wearing.

 Even the teachers knew not to put us in the same class because it would only result in us disrupting the other students with our bickering.

 It was only the first day of senior year, first class hadn’t even started yet, but we’d already gotten into an argument.
-I could't imagine how bad it would be if we were stuck in the same room for an hour every day.
+I couldn’t imagine how bad it would be if we were stuck in the same room for an hour every day.

-I stuffed the books I didn’t need in my locker and slammed the door shut just as the bell rang, signalling that I needed to head to class.
+I stuffed everything I didn’t need in my locker and slammed the door shut just as the bell rang, signalling that I needed to head to class.

-I was in a pretty good mood since I was finally a senior, only one more year until I could get away from here, but my argument with Damon soured my mood.
+I had been in a good mood since I was finally a senior, only one more year until I could get away from here, but my argument with Damon soured my mood.
 That was the effect he had on me - the smallest thing like one wrong glance from him, and I wanted to rip someone’s head off.
 Preferably his.